There's no getting around it, we all need to go. And who wants to trek across a muddy field in the rain? Check out Steph's best camping loos...

 Bucket-style camping toilets

-These are basically as they sound; a container with a toilet seat, with your, ahem, business dropping into a bag containing liquid-absorbing crystals.
-They’re emptied by tipping the contents into the toilet waste disposing area or tying the bags so they can be thrown into a normal bin.
+A bucket toilet is basically as it sounds; a container with a seat, with your, ahem, business dropping into a bag containing liquid-absorbing crystals.
+They're emptied by tipping the contents into the toilet waste disposing area or tying the bags so they can be thrown into a normal bin.
 The bags are generally biodegradable.

 They’re best suited for short trips, festivals or for emergency use during the night.
 Some people have found that adding a little biodegradable cat litter helps absorb those toilet type smells.
 Lovely.